The Trail is the Teacher is Clay Bonnyman Evans’ episodic account of his 2016 Appalachian Trail thru hike.

 “Oh yeah.
 Yup,” I said with forced confidence.
-In fact, I’d even lost the non-thru permit I did have (in case any park officials are reading, it was 2016 permit #B158242).
+In fact, I’d already lost the non-thru permit I did have (in case any park officials are reading, it was 2016 permit #B158242), whose terms I was already scheming to violate.
 I felt like a POW on the loose in enemy territory, quaking inside that she would soon demand, “Your papers, please!” in a German accent, and I’d be carted off to hiker jail and slapped with a $5,000 fine).
 She didn’t, and I scurried off into the spruce trees on my scofflaw way.

-But I wasn’t going to need the permit anyway: I’d decided to hike seven miles into Newfound Gap, hitch to Gatlinburg, and end my AT shakedown cruise before the winter storm hit.
-I would just start from the gap instead of the top of the Smokys when I finished hiking with my cousin in April, I told myself, but I knew in my heart I was just wimping out.
+But as it turned out, I wasn’t going to need the permit anyway: I’d decided to hike seven miles into Newfound Gap, hitch to Gatlinburg, and end my AT shakedown cruise before the winter storm hit.
+I would just start from the gap instead of the top of the Smokys when I finished hiking with my cousin in April, I told myself.
+But I knew in my heart I was just wimping out.

 Not that the run down from Clingman’s was a stroll in the park.
 As I noted in my journal that night from the wuss-out comforts of the Grand Prix Motel, “Net downhill” is fine.
 But on this trail, that doesn’t seem to translate to “easier.”
 I still had 700 feet of hefty climbing and my heart was pounding.
 That plus “town miles”—in an astonishing violation of the laws of physics, the last few miles into town are always longer than normal trail miles—made for a long day.

-I experienced my first-ever trail magic at Newfound Gap, having been skunked for the previous 500 miles of the Colorado Trail and 100 miles on the AT.
+I experienced my second instance of trail magic at Newfound Gap (I’d been skunked for the previous 500 miles of the Colorado Trail).
 Two local Christians, Mountain Momma and Godspeed offered make-your-own sandwiches, soda pop and chips to passing hikers.